 As defined in Section 3359 of the Rules of the University Board of Trustees, all full-time faculty, contract professionals and staff members are eligible to receive group insurance benefits.

 Employees must notify and provide documentation to the Office of Benefits Administration with 31 days to process a family status change.

 A full-time faculty, contract professional or staff member is eligible for insurance effective on the first day of the month following appointment or date of hire.
-For example, an employee hired on August 20th, their insurance benefits would begin on September 1.
-If an employee starts on September 1, insurance benefits will begin October 1.
+For example, for an employee hired on Aug.
+20, his or her insurance benefits would begin on Sept.
+1. If an employee starts on Sept.
+1, insurance benefits will begin Oct.
+1.

 If the employee is absent from work on the day on which insurance would normally begin, insurance becomes effective the day the employee begins work or returns to active work.

 If an employee is insured, eligible dependents may be:

 Adult child(ren) (medical & prescription coverage only)